Introduction: Motorcycle First Aid Kit

 How To Print It Out

 First download the attached document using the link below.
-The checklist is intended to be printed on cardstock (thick paper), double sided (I used an Epson WF-3640) and then cut to size.
-To print double sided, print pages 1-2 using Paper & Sizing Handling as "Multiple - 1 by 2", with High Quality and normal print paper (even though we're using cardstock).
+The checklist is intended to be printed on cardstock (thick paper), double sided (I used an Epson WF-3640 printer) and then cut to size.
+To print double sided, print pages 1-2 using Paper & Sizing Handling as "Multiple - 1 by 2", with the settings as High Quality and normal print paper (even though we're using cardstock).
 Then reverse page manually and print pages 3-4.
 Cut to size.

 Step 5: Takeaway